weijuey/tp/docs/DeveloperGuide.md

 to parse the command differently.

-To illustrate the behaviour of the implementation, let's examine the process where the user passes "edit e/test@example.com", while the MainWindow is displaying the detailed contact view.
+To illustrate the behaviour of the implementation, let's examine the process where the user passes "fav", while the MainWindow is displaying the detailed contact view.

 ### Enhancing data storage